SigMaNet: One Laplacian to Rule Them All: Numerical experiments

 \subsection{Link sign prediction}

-The link sign prediction task is a classification problem: it consists of predicting the sign of the edges in the graph, either positive or negative.
-Following~\cite{huang2021sdgnn}, we remove 20\% of the edges for testing and use the remaining 80\% for training.
+The link sign prediction task is a classification problem designed for graphs with both positive and negative edge weights.
+It consists of predicting the sign of the edges in the graph and, thus, for such task \rete{} is the only spectral-based GCN that can be used.

+For this task, we adopt the {\tt Bitcoin Alpha}, {\tt Bitcoin-OTC}, {\tt WikiRfa}, {\tt Slashdot}, and {\tt Epinions} datasets, which are directed graphs with weights of unrestricted sign ( necessary for the task to be applicable) and of arbitrary magnitude, with the sole exception of the last two, whose weights satisfy $A \in \{-1,0, +1\}^{n \times n}$.
+In these five datasets, the classes of positive and negative weighted edges are imbalanced (i.e., nearly 80\% are positive edges).
 The experiments are run with $k$-cross validation with $k=5$, reporting the average score obtained across the $k$ splits.
-Connectivity is maintained when building each training set by guaranteeing that the graph used for training in each fold contains a spanning tree.
-For this task, we restrict ourselves to the {\tt Bitcoin Alpha}, {\tt Bitcoin-OTC}, {\tt WikiRfa}, {\tt Slashdot}, and {\tt Epinions} datasets, which are directed graphs with weights of unrestricted sign (which is necessary for the task to be applicable) and of arbitrary magnitude, with the sole exception of the last two, whose weights satisfy $A \in \{-1,+1\}^{n \times n}$.
-In these five datasets, the classes of positive and negative weighted edges are imbalanced (i.e., nearly 80\% are positive edges).
+Connectivity is maintained when building each training set by guaranteeing that the graph used for training in each fold contain a spanning tree.
+Following~\cite{huang2021sdgnn}, we we adopt a 80\%-20\% training-testing split.

-Table~\ref{tab:signpred} presents the results for this experiment.\footnote{The results reported (except for \rete{}) have been published in~\cite{huang2021sdgnn}.
-Note that they differ from those in~\cite{he2022pytorch}, where the performance of graph neural networks is worse.} \rete{} is the only method based on a spectral GCN contained in the table as the input graphs feature multiple negative weights and, thus, no other spectral GCNs can be applied.
-We observe that \rete{} clearly outperforms all competitors on the three datasets whose graphs have unrestricted weights, i.e., {\tt Bitcoin Alpha}, {\tt Bitcoin-OTC}, and {\tt WikiRfa}.
-On graphs with unit weights, its performance is marginally worse yet in line with the best methods.
-Crucially, we should note that \rete{} relies on a general loss function that is not specifically engineered for the link sign prediction task.
-This is different from each of the models we compared to, each of which actually consists of two models applied in sequence (the first one designed to produce a set of embeddings by adopting a loss function that captures the sign patterns of the edges and a second one which predicts the link sign by feeding the embeddings to a logistics regression model).
+The results are reported in Table~\ref{tab:signpred}.\footnote{Except for \rete{}, the results are taken from~\cite{huang2021sdgnn}.
+For SGCN, SiGAT, and SDGNN, we chose to report the results in~\cite{huang2021sdgnn} rather than those in~\cite{he2022pytorch} as the former are better, and, thus, more challenging for \rete{}. } We observe that \rete{} clearly outperforms all competitors on the three datasets whose graphs have unrestricted weights, i.e., {\tt Bitcoin Alpha}, {\tt Bitcoin-OTC}, and {\tt WikiRfa}.
+On graphs with unit weights, i.e., {\tt Slashdot} and {\tt Epinions}, its performance, while marginally worse, is still in line with the best methods.
+This suggests the relevance of Corollary~1 towards \rete{}'s performance.
+We remark that the latter is achieved in spite of \rete{} being less complex than the deep neural networks we compared it to here, which feature two sequentially-applied neural networks (one producing a set of embeddings from which the other one predicts the link sign via a logistics regression).